-Future Social Emotional Financial teen parent child teen parent child teen parent child teen parent child future, write how being a teen parent will affect the future of the teen, or the future of their baby.
+Future Social Emotional Financial teen parent child teen parent child teen parent child teen parent child

+Say: Your groups will be taking a few minutes at each corner of the classroom to write down your ideas of how becoming a teen parent would affect that aspect of the teen parent and child's lives.
+For future, write how being a teen parent will affect the future of the teen, or the future of their baby.
 What might they have difficulty achieving in the future?
 For social, write the social things teen parents might have to miss out on because they have a baby.
 For emotional, write down some of the emotional stressors a teen parent might have to deal with.
 And for financial, write how it will affect a teen parent financially and what sort of things they have to buy for their child.